Addictive personality: Psychological factors

 Some claim the existence of "addictive beliefs" in people more likely to develop addictions, such as "I cannot make an impact on my world" or "I am not good enough", which may lead to developing traits associated with addiction, such as depression and emotional insecurity.
 People who strongly believe that they control their own lives and are mostly self-reliant in learning information (rather than relying on others) are less likely to become addicted.
 However, it is unclear whether these traits are causes, results or merely associated coincidentally.
 For example, depression due to physical disease can cause feelings of hopelessness that are mitigated after successful treatment of the underlying condition, and addiction can increase dependence on others.
 Certain psychological disorders such as panic attacks, depressive disorders, and generalized anxiety disorder have been related to addiction.
-The addict, who struggles with reality and feels negative feelings, such as anxiety and depression, will seek out ways to help them avoid such feelings.
+The addicted person, who struggles with reality and feels negative feelings, such as anxiety and depression, will seek out ways to help them avoid such feelings.
+A study based on social cognitive theories, included a personality-targeted intervention that was shown to help treat substance addiction.
+It is feasible that by changing certain elements of one's personality, one can gain a step in the right direction towards changing their addictive personality.